simbiotica/SimbioticaYQLBundle/README.md

 Yahoo YQL API integration for Symfony2

-WORK IN PROGRESS - NOT FUNCTIONAL
+WORK IN PROGRESS - NOT FULLY FUNCTIONAL
 ----------------